taleye-com/resume-agent-template-engine/README.md

 The project uses GitHub Actions for continuous integration and deployment.
 The workflow includes:

-- Running tests across Python 3.9, 3.10, and 3.11
+- Running tests across Python 3.10
 - Code coverage reporting
 - Linting with black and mypy
-- Package building

 To contribute, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).